 The first time a child comes to Children’s Meeting, their responsible adult (i.e. parent or carer) will be asked to complete a form with some basic details.
 The child can then stay with the group on their own, but the responsible adult must remain on the premises.
 The responsible adult is welcome to stay with the child in Children’s Meeting if needed.

 We comply with Area Meeting’s safeguarding policy (which also covers vulnerable adults).
-There are always at least two adults with the children: a leader and a helper.
-The leader must be a member of the Children’s Committee.
-The helper may not necessarily be a Committee Member but they must have undergone a satisfactory DBS check.
+There will always be at least two adults with the children, a leader and a helper.
+The leader will be a member of the Children’s Committee.
+The helper may not necessarily be a committee member but will be a known and trusted member of our Meeting.

 Parental/carer permission is required for walks and other off-site activities during Children’s Meeting.